parallelchain-io/parallelchain-protocol/World State.md

 1. [Network Account Storage Fields](#network-account-storage-fields) specify the top-level fields stored in network account storage.
 2. [Network Account Storage Pseudo-Types](#network-account-storage-pseudo-types) specify the "inner fields" of the "pseudo-types" stored in network account storage fields.
 3. [Network Account Storage Storage Trie keys](#network-account-storage-storage-trie-keys) specify how the contents of network account storage are stored in storage key-value pairs.
-4. [Index Heap Operations](#index-heap-operations) specify the sequence flows of operations on the "Index Heap" collection.
+4. [Index Heap Operations](#index-heap-operations) specify the sequence flows of operations on the "Index Heap" pseudo-type.

 ### Network Account Storage Fields

 Network account storage consists of 6 numbered fields.
-Fields 0 to 4 contain pseudo-types called "collections", which are specified in the next section.
+Fields 0 to 4 contain "pseudo-types", which are specified in the next section.
 The following table lists the 6 fields:

 |Field number|Field|Pseudo-Type/Type|Description|
 |---|---|---|---|